jacobseraspi/jacobseraspi.io/README.md

 ```

 ### 2. Hosting Your Site
 Hosting a static website allows you to easily keep your content up to date and accessible to anyone.
-We'll use a Jekyll for this because of its popularity, and it's recommended by Andrew Etter[^4].
-Andrew Etter explains that static websites are basically just a bunch of simple markup files that you can edit using any text editor you like[^5].
+Andrew Etter explains that static websites are basically just a bunch of simple markup files that you can edit using any text editor you like[^4].
+We'll use a Jekyll for this because of its popularity, and it's recommended by Andrew Etter[^5].

 1. **Initialize Your Site:**